 1. Today's best intranet platforms must have the ability to communicate instantly with all employees.

-Covid-19 revealed the deficiencies of many companies in regard to their ability to immediately and effectively share information with a suddenly dispersed workforce.
+Covid-19 revealed the deficiencies of many companies regarding their ability to immediately and effectively share information with a suddenly dispersed workforce.
 The result has been a changed focus for corporate intranets.

 Organizations that have remained dependent on traditional intranets to share company information have found themselves behind the eight ball.
-They simply aren't able to get critical information to their people.
+They just weren't able to get critical information to their people in a timely fashion.
 It was a bad time to finally realize that internal communication was business critical.

 If you fail to prepare, prepare to fail.

 Such modern, mobile intranets feature real-time communication capabilities such as push notifications.
 Push makes the immediate reception of important information possible anytime and anywhere.
-It also boosts employee app engagement by 88 percent, and 65 percent of users return to push-enabled apps.
+It also boosts employee app engagement by 88%, and 65% of users return to push-enabled apps.

 Modern intranets and employee apps are giving internal communications a better way to bring remote employees together.
 In doing so, they create experiences that build emotional connections between people and their work.